What Is a SIP Phone & How Does It Work?

 Types of SIP phones

 SIP phones generally fall into two categories: hard phones and softphones.
-Both of these offer superior performance over analog phones, but they afford users many distinct benefits.
 SIP phones can only work with cloud-based phone systems, unlike traditional analog phones.

 • Intermediate: A step up from basic, intermediate SIP hard phones provide more robust functionality, often including a browsable directory with multiple extensions.
 Physically, these phones might have a few more buttons for extra VoIP features.
 These phones are often deployed across the workforce, even sent with employees if they work from home.

 • Advanced: Advanced SIP hard phones can do anything a basic or intermediate phone can do and often feature a full-color display, multiple extensions, Wi-Fi or Bluetooth compatibility.
 Visually, these phones look more refined and are enjoyed by company executives.
-There may be fewer physical buttons on these phones because applications can be accessed through the display.
+These phones may have fewer physical buttons because applications can be accessed through the display.

 Softphones are applications that provide users with phone service connectivity through software installed on a desktop, laptop, or smartphone.
 Once your VoIP app is installed, use a headset and microphone for the best calling experience.